Paria Canyon Backpacking Guide

 This complete Paria Canyon backpacking guide covers permits, camping, maps, gear, and more to prepare you for this epic Utah hike.

-Located on the Utah/Arizona border in the Paria Canyon-Vermillion Cliffs Wilderness, backpacking Paria Canyon involves 38 miles of hiking down the meandering riverbed in-between two enormous walls of Navajo sandstone.
-I spent four days backpacking through the winding canyon and absolutely loved it.
+Located on the Utah/Arizona border in the Paria Canyon-Vermillion Cliffs Wilderness, backpacking Paria Canyon involves 38 miles of hiking down the meandering riverbed in between two enormous walls of Navajo sandstone.

 In this Paria Canyon Backpacking Guide, I share everything you need to know to plan your own backpacking trip.

-We did the Paria Canyon hike in 4 days/3 nights and found the pace to be just right.
-We had plenty of time to hang out at camp and even got to sleep in a bit, but we still covered enough distance each day that it was challenging.
-The ranger told us that some people hike it in 3 days/2 nights.
-If that is all the time you have, then it is doable, but be prepared for long days.
-Hiking in the river is surprisingly slow, especially if water levels are high.
+Both times, I did the Paria Canyon hike in 4 days/3 nights and found the pace to be just right.
+It honestly would have been difficult to do it in less.
+We met one couple doing it in 3 days/2 nights.
+If that is all the time you have, then it is doable, but be prepared for very long days.
+It’s important to keep in mind that hiking in the river is surprisingly slow, especially if water levels are high.

 Backpacking Guide for Paria Canyon in Utah including permits, maps, camping, gear, and more.